Migard 2.5mg - 6 Tablets

 - Swollen lymph nodes

-Seek medical attention if you suffer form any of these reactions.
+Seek medical attention if you suffer from any of these reactions.

 Please refer to the patient information leaflet for comprehensive information on side effects and how to cope with them.